USS Guerriere (1814)

-USS Guerriere was the first frigate built in the United States since 1801.
-The name came from a fast 38-gun British frigate captured and destroyed in a half-hour battle by USS Constitution on 19 August 1812.
+USS Guerriere was a 53-gun frigate of the United States.
+She was named after HMS Guerriere, a 38-gun Royal Navy frigate captured by USS Constitution on 19 August 1812.
 This victory was one of the United States' first in the War of 1812.

 She was built at the Philadelphia Navy Yard under the supervision of Joseph and Francis Grice.
 She was launched on 20 June 1814 under the command of Commodore John Rodgers and attached to the Delaware Flotilla.
 She served in the United States Navy during the Second Barbary War.
+While in service, Guerriere was employed as a schoolship, hosting a nautical school that educated and developed young naval officers by the direction of Commodore Arthur Sinclair.
+This modest program later evolved into the United States Naval Academy at Annapolis.